 - Some decide to switch to H-1B Visa or L-1 Visa status first before pursuing a green card

-- For others, it’s all about timing—not so soon after entry that it may arouse suspicion, but not so late that they may run out of time for green card processing
+- For others, it’s all about timing—not so soon after entry to cause intent issues, but not so late that they may run out of time for green card processing

-How do I convert my TN Visa to a green card?
+How do I go from a TN Visa to a green card through employment?

 TN Visa to Green Card: Other Considerations

 Moving to permanent residency (green card) in the US while on a TN visa requires careful planning.
-Difficulties may also arise when reapplying for a single-intent nonimmigrant visa while a green card application is pending.
+Difficulties may also arise when reapplying for a TN visa while a green card application is pending.

 - The fact that there is an application for permanent US residency (green card) may cause the denial of a TN visa extension or renewal